RestoreMonarchy/ServersList/README.md

 ## Requirements
 * PHP =< 5.0
-* Your must have your server/s registered on Unturned-Servers.net
+* Your server(s) must be registered on unturned-servers.net
 * Boostrap CDN for styling NOT REQUIRED

 ## Options